Developer-Sanctuary/Constitution/README.md

 6. The Head of State is allowed indefinite number of terms but can only run in a General Election two times in a row.

-##### Section III: The Adminstrator
+##### Section III: The Administrator

-1. The Admin is the equivilant of a Prime Minister, and is the Chief Executive of the Country and has some executive powers.
+1. The Administrator is the equivalent of a Prime Minister, and is the Chief Executive of the Country and has some executive powers.
 The PM is the principal government figure in the Parliament.

 2. These powers include: Responsibility to implement policy initiatives either voted directly by the populace or the parliament, management of channels and districts, enforcement of law, overseeing the operation of ministries, appointment of ministers and determining their responsibilities.

-3. The Admin has the authority to decide whether and when to declare a State of Emergency or not.
+3. The Administrator has the authority to decide whether and when to declare a State of Emergency or not.

-4. The Admin is considered to be the head of all ministers and is responsible for all the decisions and policies of the government.
+4. The Administrator is considered to be the head of all ministers and is responsible for all the decisions and policies of the government.

-5. The Admin shall serve for exactly 2 months (the time period between the 17th and 17th of 2 Gregorian Calendar months).
+5. The Administrator shall serve for exactly 2 months (the time period between the 17th and 17th of 2 Gregorian Calendar months).

-6. The Admin is appointed via a parliamentary vote, in which candidates are nominated by the elected parties in the parliament.
+6. The Administrator is appointed via a parliamentary vote, in which candidates are nominated by the elected parties in the parliament.
 At least 9 out of 16 votes are required to appoint a candidate as the Prime Minister.

 7. The candidates are nominated by the elected parties in the parliament.
 Nominees don’t necessarily have to be members of parliament.